-In 1810, Mexico won its independence, resulting in 55 years of turmoil during which the presidency changed hands no less than 75 times.
+In 1810, Mexico won its independence from Spain, resulting in 55 years of turmoil during which the presidency changed hands no less than 75 times.
 These years were marked by the loss of Texas and California to the United States as well as the invasion of Mexico by France, which declared Mexico an empire.
 When the French were overthrown, Porfirio Díaz, a general in the Mexican-American war, came into power.

 Díaz assumed power in a 1876 coup and would hold the presidency twice over thirty years, a period known as the Porfiriato.
 He promoted a message of modernization through his slogan, “Order, Liberty, and Progress”, but the economic benefits of industrialization went almost exclusively toward politicians, rich landowners, and foreign capital, while the rural poor suffered.